Lunch for Athletes-Making Healthy Choices

 - Pick pantry staples.
 Help pick out your favorite foods to pack in your healthy lunch boxes.
 This way you’re more likely to pack foods you’ll actually eat.
 Stocking up the pantry makes it easier for packing lunches in the morning or the nigh before (3).

 - Pack ahead.
 Pack as much of the lunch as you can the night before.
 This helps alleviate the morning stress of figuring out what to put in lunches while you’re also making breakfast, packing your gear bag and getting out the door to school.

 - Make extras.
 Make enough food for dinner that you’ll have leftovers to pack in lunch boxes.
 A healthy lunch box meal doesn’t have to be a sandwich.
 Leftover pasta salad or a chicken breast with rice also fit the bill.

 - Easy to carry containers.
 For all athletes, fun container options like bento boxes make the food presentation more pleasing and enjoyable.

 - Keep foods cold.
 You can also buy lunch boxes with built in ice to keep the foods safe and cold.
 And this expand your options for what you can include when packing lunch boxes.

-Consider packing a water bottle so that you can stay hydrated throughout the day.
-Additionally, if you have any after school sports or activities you might want to consider packing a few healthy snacks to help tide them over until dinner.
+Also, if you have any after school sports or activities you might want to consider packing a few healthy snacks to help tide them over until dinner.